github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

   ![Discard Changes button in the confirmation dialog](/assets/images/help/desktop/discard-changes-confirm-mac.png)

 #### Discarding changes in one or more lines
-You can discard one or more added lines in a single file before you commit them.
+You can discard one or more added lines that are uncommitted.

 {% note %}